 Easy to Upload Your Art

 I found it quite easy to upload my art onto their site.
-You do not need to spend a lot of time figuring out how to upload the art as it is quite easy.
+You do not need to spend much time figuring out how to upload the art, as it is quite easy.
 The main caution here is to make sure your photo is of a high resolution so that it can print clearly.